Hormonal Coils (IUS) : A Complete Guide for Perimenopause and Menopause

 • Irregular bleeding or spotting

-• Occasionally mood changes
+• Occasional mood changes

-• Experiencing heavy periods or frequent bleeding on HRT
+• Experiencing heavy or irregular bleeding

 • Using or considering HRT

-• Looking for reliable, long-acting contraception
+• Looking for reliable contraception

-• Sensitive to other forms of progestogen
+• Sensitive to oral progesterone

-• Wanting a low-maintenance, long-term option
+• Wanting a low-maintenance option

-Here is a summary of the main advantages and disadvantages of hormonal coils
+Advantages and disadvantages of hormonal coils

-• Convenient and low-maintenance
+• Convenient

-• Irregular bleeding or spotting is common initially
+• Irregular bleeding is common at first

-• Not suitable for women with certain uterine conditions or active pelvic infection
+• Not suitable for some uterine conditions

 • No. Levonorgestrel is a synthetic progestogen, designed to mimic the natural effects of progesterone.